Rebilly/api-definitions/openapi/description.md

 # Rate limits

-Rebilly enforces rate limits on the API to ensure that no single organization can consume too many resources.
+Rebilly enforces rate limits on the API to ensure that no single organization consumes too many resources.
 Rate limits are applied to the organization, and not to the API key.
-Currently, rate limits are enforced for non-GET endpoints in sandbox environment and they are set to 3000 requests per 10 minutes.
+In sandbox environment, rate limits are enforced for non-GET endpoints and are set at 3000 requests per 10 minutes.
-Exact numbers of consumed requests can be found in the `X-RateLimit-Limit` and `X-RateLimit-Remaining` headers in the response.
+You can find the exact number of consumed requests in the `X-RateLimit-Limit` and `X-RateLimit-Remaining` headers in the response.
-In the event that the rate limit is exceeded, the API returns a `429 Too Many Requests` response and a `X-RateLimit-Retry-After` header with the UTC timestamp when the rate limit resets/replenishes.
+If the rate limit is exceeded, the API returns a `429 Too Many Requests` response and a `X-RateLimit-Retry-After` header that includes a UTC timestamp of when the rate limit resets.